ulissigroup/F22-06-325/f22-06-325/projects/catalysts/catalyst_simulation.md

 )
 ```

 Finally, let's try a random forest model (one of many many possible models that we could try!).
-We'll fit it and plot the predicts for hte
+We'll fit it and plot the predictions for the validation data.

 ```{code-cell} ipython3
 :tags: []